 On enquiry parents/carers are sent a prospectus and are invited to visit the school to see the provision on offer.
 It is helpful if the prospective pupil is also able to attend.
 However, no commitment to placement is ever made to parents/carers at the time of the visit.
 If a parent/carer wants to request a placement for their child they must do so through their Local Authority.

-If the pupil’s LA feels that Bedelsford School may be able to meet the child’s special educational needs, documentation on the child will be sent to the Headteacher.
+If the pupil’s LA feels that Bedelsford School may be able to meet the child’s special educational needs, documentation on the child will be sent to the Principal.
 The documentation usually includes the EHCP/Statement of Special Educational Needs.
 Appendices to the EHCP/Statement should include the latest educational psychologist’s report and medical reports, information from the current school or previous schools (where applicable) and information from other relevant professionals.

-The Headteacher, with delegated authority from the Governors, will consider the following points before making any decision:
+Pupils may apply from any Year Group from Nursery to Year 14 – all applications will be considered and the Principal, with delegated authority from the Governors, will consider the following points before making any decision:

 - that the appropriate class or year group has a physical space